-Rent schedules indicate the Maximum Gross Rent.
-Gross Rent includes any required payments made directly by the tenant, including:
+Rent schedules [see section 3.1 above] indicate the maximum gross rent.
+Gross rent includes any required payments made directly by the tenant, including:

-- Contract or Tenant Rent, paid by the tenant to the owner - Tenant Paid Utilities - Non optional fees, such as service fees that are required as a condition of occupancy
+- Contract or tenant rent, paid by the tenant to the owner - Tenant paid utilities - Non optional fees, such as service fees that are required as a condition of occupancy

-Utilities paid by the Owner are not included in Gross Rent for the LIHTC program.
+Utilities paid by the owner are not included in gross rent for the LIHTC program.

-Rental Subsidy paid to the Owner: Gross Rent does not include rental assistance payments made under Section 8 of the US Housing Act, or any comparable rental subsidy program.
+Rental Subsidy paid to the owner: Gross rent does not include rental assistance payments made under Section 8 of the US Housing Act, or any comparable rental subsidy program.
 So if a tenant receives rental assistance, whether it be tenant or project based, only the tenant paid portion must meet the LIHTC rent limit.
 [26 USC 42 (g)(2)(B)(i)]